anza-xyz/jetstreamer/README.md

 hardware-aware heuristic exposed by `jetstreamer_firehose::system::optimal_firehose_thread_count`.

+The built-in program and instruction tracking plugins skip vote transactions by default.
+Pass `--include-votes` (or set `JETSTREAMER_IGNORE_VOTES=false`) if you want vote activity included in their metrics.

 The CLI accepts either `<start>:<end>` slot ranges or a single epoch on the command line.
 See [`JetstreamerRunner::parse_cli_args`](https://docs.rs/jetstreamer/latest/jetstreamer/fn.parse_cli_args.html) for the precise rules.